bmolab/masked-gan-manifold/README.md

 ## Usage

-First, download the converted StyleGAN2 checkpoint for its PyTorch implementation [here](https://drive.google.com/file/d/1v0iLBeuaegDZb3BIBb1CSmfsNSRiNWqI/view?usp=sharing) and put it in the same directory as the rest of the code.
+First, download the converted StyleGAN2 FFHQ checkpoint for its PyTorch implementation [here](https://drive.google.com/file/d/1v0iLBeuaegDZb3BIBb1CSmfsNSRiNWqI/view?usp=sharing) and put it in the same directory as the rest of the code.

-Dependencies:
+**Dependencies:**

 * PyTorch 1.5
 * matplotlib